Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

 # Adversarial_Examples_Results_Reproduction
 Results reproduction of the ECGAdv paper.

-### Setting up an environment for running the experiments
+### Setting up a virtual environment for running the experiments
 The dependency versions for the project are:
   - python version 3.6.5
   - Tensorflow version 1.8.0